jamie29w/portfolio-website/README.md

 # Portfolio Website

-My first fully deployed Single Page App, built with React, and fully responsive design.
+My first fully deployed Single Page App, built with React and fully responsive design.
 I built this site to act as a landing page to make my programming portfolio, resume, and social profiles accessible to prospective employers and business partners.

 # How to see the code and demo it